josantana/dryish.css/README.md

 ## Implementation

+- Install Sass.

+*Dryish.css* is all based on it.

 - Install Sass Linter.

 It will help you write following the best pratices by default.
-Without IDs, overqualified selectors, etc.
+Without IDs, overqualified selectors, etc. :sunglasses:

+- Clone this repository inside your project's folder.

+We will provide access through NPM, Bower, etc; in a near future.